-William Academy is a coeducational independent school for students from Grade 9-12.
-At WIA we strongly believe in educating the whole child and in inspiring creativity, innovation and self-expression.
+William Academy is a coeducational independent school for students from Grade 7-12.
+At WA we strongly believe in educating the whole child and in inspiring creativity, innovation and self-expression.
 Our arts program allows for students to grow as an artist and find their own voice.
-With access to music rooms, dance studios, performance spaces, sculpture rooms and multi-media labs, WIA can help prepare you for a post-secondary education in the arts.
+With access to music rooms, dance studios, performance spaces, sculpture rooms and multi-media labs, WA can help prepare you for a post-secondary education in the arts.

 As an arts school, William Academy also has a University preparation program specifically designed to help prepare students for the audition process at various Arts Universities such as OCAD (Ontario College of Art & design), Sheridan College, York University, Brock University, Carleton University, and the Nova Scotia College of Art and Design among others.

 “In my own philanthropy and business endeavors, I have seen the critical role that the arts play in stimulating creativity and in developing vital communities… the arts have a crucial impact on our economy and are an important catalyst for learning, discovery, and achievement in our country.”